la-team/light-admin/README.md

 # Light Admin #

 [Light Admin](http://lightadmin.org) is an elegant solution for building administration style interfaces for Java web applications.
-The primary goal of the project is to speed up application development by bringing pluggable easy-to-use DSL-based data management back-end.
+The primary goal of the project is to speed up application development by bringing pluggable easy-to-use data management back-end for JPA based applications.

 ## Features ##

+This module deals with enhanced support for JPA based data access layers

 * <b>DSL configurations</b>: Allows developers to easily configure their administration domain.
 * <b>Displaying persistent entities</b>: Customizable Listing & Quick Views with paging & sorting capabilities.